zdhNarsil/verl/recipe/dapo/README.md

 Most experiments in the paper, including the best-performant one, are run without Overlong Filtering because it's somehow overlapping with Overlong Reward Shaping in terms of properly learning from the longest outputs.
 So we don't implement it here.

+### What's the difference between [the `recipe/dapo` directory in the `main` branch](https://github.com/volcengine/verl/tree/main/recipe/dapo) and the [`recipe/dapo` branch](https://github.com/volcengine/verl/tree/recipe/dapo/recipe/dapo)?

+[The `recipe/dapo` branch](https://github.com/volcengine/verl/tree/recipe/dapo/recipe/dapo) is for **as-is reproduction** and thus won't be updated with new features.

+[The `recipe/dapo` directory in the `main` branch](https://github.com/volcengine/verl/tree/main/recipe/dapo) works as an example of how to extend the latest `verl` to implement an algorithm recipe, which will be maintained with new features.

 ### Why can't I produce similar results after modifications?

 RL infrastructures nowadays still have inherent unrobustness, on which we are still working hard to improve.

 We strongly recommend to only modify one thing at a time.

+We also list some known problems here:

+1. Enabling CUDA graph (`enforce_eager=False`) might cause model performance degradation, whose cause is still under investigation.